 Cutting Plastic Canvas with Your Cricut

-I actually take requests from time to time of materials that I should try to cut on my Cricut machine.
+I actually take requests from time to time for materials that I should try to cut on my Cricut machine.
 Plastic canvas was one of those materials.
 So why not?
 You can find the cut file for the bookmarks below here if you would like to cut them yourself.

 Cutting Aluminum Cans with Your Cricut

 First, cut the top and bottom off of your cans and cut a slit all the way down them with metal shears.
 Flatten them as much as possible.
 Add them to a strong grip mat.
-You can also tape down the edges with masking tape especially if they are not laying down well.
-You will then need to use Snap Mat to position your cuts.
+You can also tape down the edges with masking tape, especially if they are not lying down well.
+You will then need to use the Cricut SnapMat to position your cuts.
 This means you will need a smartphone or tablet with the Cricut Design Space app.
-You can find out more about how to use this by clicking here.

 However, the inconsistencies also lead to issues with the cuts.
 You may have some ruined pieces.
 Do not expect to get perfect cuts every time with this material.
 You will also want to watch your Cricut machine carefully when cutting this and stop the machine if it starts to mess up.

-I got enough pieces for a pretty good looking succulent, however.
+I got enough pieces for a pretty good-looking succulent, however.
 I think it is amazing that I can cut materials like this with my Cricut machine!

 Cut Wool Felt and Flannel with Your Cricut Maker

 I wanted to add a layer of flannel to these ornaments as well.
 Cutting flannel is as easy as putting the fabric on your mat and cutting away on the flannel setting.
-Remember that the Cricut Maker requires no backer on fabric when cutting so it is great for projects like this one.
+Remember that the Cricut Maker requires no backer on fabric when cutting, so it is great for projects like this one.

 I then used glue to put the two pieces together and had a few cute ornaments in no time at all….thanks to the Cricut Maker.